samzipper/FloPy_Tutorials/README.md

     -Hydraulic conductivity 10 m/day
     -Groundwater recharge 1 mm/day
-    -Two ditches parallel to canals with extraction rates of 1 m3/m/day, 500 m from L/R canal
+    -Two ditches parallel to canals with extraction rates of 1 m3/m/day, 500 m from L/R canal ./GitHub-Tutorial1: confined steady-state model from http://modflowpy.github.io/flopydoc/tutorial1.html ./GitHub-Tutorial2: unconfined transient flow model from http://modflowpy.github.io/flopydoc/tutorial2.html ./SquareWithWell-SteadyState: steady-state square domain with a well in the middle ./SquareWithWell-Transient: transient square domain with a well in the middle